Patial-45/freelance-platform/README.md

 # Freelance-Platform
 Building an online freelance platform with a resume builder involves several steps, from planning and design to development and deployment.
-Here's a full guide to help you through the process:

 ### 1. **Planning and Research**
    - **Market Research**: Understand the market, identify competitors, and analyze their strengths and weaknesses.